zanieb/poetry-relax/README.md

 Run `poetry relax` before building and publishing package

+See it at work in [the release workflow for this project](https://github.com/madkinsz/poetry-plugin-relax/blob/main/.github/workflows/release.yaml).

 ### Relaxing requirements for testing

 Run `poetry relax --update` before tests to test against the newest possible versions of packages

+See it at work in [the test workflow for this project](https://github.com/madkinsz/poetry-plugin-relax/blob/main/.github/workflows/test.yaml).

+## Frequently asked questions

+> Can this plugin change the behavior of `poetry add` to relax constraints?

+Not at this time.
+The Poetry project states that plugins must not alter the behavior of core Poetry commands.

+> Does this plugin remove upper constraints I've added?

+This plugin will only relax constraints specified with a caret (`^`).
+Upper constraints added with `<` and `<=` will not be changed.

 ## Contributing